aiven/aiven-docs/docs/products/metrics/concepts/metrics-overview.md

 - **Thanos Metrics Query**: Allows users to query and visualize metrics from real-time and historical data sources, aggregating data from various sources for a unified view.
-- **Thanos Receiver**: Handles metrics ingestion into the system, acting as a receiver for Prometheus remote write requests to enable real-time metrics collection.
+- **Thanos Metrics Receiver**: Handles metrics ingestion into the system, acting as a receiver for Prometheus remote write requests to enable real-time metrics collection.
-- **Thanos Metric Store**: Interfaces with object storage to provide access to historical data, ensuring scalable and reliable long-term storage.
+- **Thanos Metrics Store**: Interfaces with object storage to provide access to historical data, ensuring scalable and reliable long-term storage.
 - **Thanos Metrics Compact**: Enhances storage usage and query efficiency by compacting and downsampling data stored in object storage, improving performance and reducing costs.
-- **Object Storage**: Serves as the primary storage solution, offering a durable and scalable way to store extensive amounts of metric data.
+- **Thanos Query Frontend**: Caches query results and splits large queries into smaller sub-queries for efficient execution across multiple Thanos Query instances.

 ## Unified cluster architecture